Global Positioning System: Non-navigation applications

 GPS requires four or more satellites to be visible for accurate navigation.
 The solution of the navigation equations gives the position of the receiver along with the difference between the time kept by the receiver's on-board clock and the true time-of-day, thereby eliminating the need for a more precise and possibly impractical receiver based clock.
 Applications for GPS such as time transfer, traffic signal timing, and synchronization of cell phone base stations, make use of this cheap and highly accurate timing.
 Some GPS applications use this time for display, or, other than for the basic position calculations, do not use it at all.

 Although four satellites are required for normal operation, fewer apply in special cases.
 If one variable is already known, a receiver can determine its position using only three satellites.
 For example, a ship on the open ocean usually has a known elevation close to 0m, and the elevation of an aircraft may be known.
 (Note: In fact, the ship is unlikely to be at precisely 0m, because of tides and other factors which create a discrepancy between mean sea level and actual sea level.
-In the open ocean, high and low tide typically only differ by about 0.6m, but there are locations closer to land where they can differ by over 15m.
-See tidal range for more details and references.)
+In the open ocean, high and low tide typically only differ by about 0.6m, but closer to land they can differ by over 15m .)
 Some GPS receivers may use additional clues or assumptions such as reusing the last known altitude, dead reckoning, inertial navigation, or including information from the vehicle computer, to give a (possibly degraded) position when fewer than four satellites are visible.